Saint Library

 Baptism and the Soldier's Discharge

-Baptized as a Christian and shortly after discharged from the army after refusing to fight before Emperor Julian — declaring himself a soldier of Christ — he sought out Bishop Hilary of Poitiers and began the ascetic life he had long craved.
+Baptized as a Christian and shortly after discharged from the army after refusing to fight before the future emperor Julian — declaring himself a soldier of Christ — he sought out Bishop Hilary of Poitiers and began the ascetic life he had long craved.

 360